jqueuniet/netbox-go/apiv4_2/docs/VirtualCircuitRequest.md

 ### NewVirtualCircuitRequest

-`func NewVirtualCircuitRequest(cid string, providerNetwork BriefProviderNetworkRequest, type_ BriefVirtualCircuitTypeRequest, ) *VirtualCircuitRequest`
+`func NewVirtualCircuitRequest(cid string, providerNetwork BriefVirtualCircuitRequestProviderNetwork, type_ PatchedWritableVirtualCircuitRequestType, ) *VirtualCircuitRequest`

 NewVirtualCircuitRequest instantiates a new VirtualCircuitRequest object This constructor will assign default values to properties that have it defined,